harikapireddy/mobile-product-management/README.md

 # mobile-product-management
 React native application for managing products

-In the project directory, you can run:

-# npm install
-To install all dependencies of project.
+# To install all dependencies of project.

-# react-native run-android
+From the project directory, you can run: npm-install

-To debug it on android.
+# To debug it on android.
+From the project directory, you can run: react-native run-android

 Before running make sure you start the emulator and run the react-native start command

-# react-native run-ios
-To debug it on ios.
+# To debug it on ios.
+From the project directory, you can run: react-native run-ios